lcastri/cmm_ts/README.md

 Before using the **--catt** option, we need to define the causal matrix extracted from our causal model in [constants.py](https://github.com/lcastri/timeseries_forecasting/blob/main/constants.py) as follows:

-Considering a system of 4 variables
+considering a system of 4 variables
 ```
 causal_matrix = np.array([0.79469, 0.07976, 0, 0.20714],
                          [0, 0.54711, 0.11897, 0],